malfinc/projects.malf.me/CONTRIBUTING.md

 ## Working on the project

 Once you've installed all the tooling detailed above branch off of the `main` branch and make some changes to the source.
 It's heavily recommended that you create a draft pull request as soon as possible so you can get feedback.

+## Core concepts

+Every MALF Project has a set of shared core concepts:

+  - A user, backed by a twitch account
+  - A coin transaction, which is a deposit or withdraw of fictional coins
+  - An organization which separates what projects a user is a part of
+  - A permission set which determines what the user can do in that organization